What is the Neighborhood Drainage Assistance Program?

 - Problems caused primarily by groundwater

-- Minor problems where little damage occurs, or damage from very large, infrequent storms may not qualify for funding.
-However, technical assistance may be available for these problems
+- The NDAP prioritizes projects based on the frequency and severity of damage caused.
+Because of this, minor problems where little damage occurs, or damage from very large, infrequent storms are less likely to receive funding.
+But, technical assistance may be available for these problems.

 How can the NDAP help you?

-- Call us at 206-477-4811 to discuss your concerns with Water and Land Resources (WLR) drainage investigators.
-We can schedule a site visit to determine if the problem qualifies for Neighborhood Drainage Assistance.
+- Call us at 206-477-4811 to discuss your concerns.
+We can schedule a site visit to determine if the problem qualifies for NDAP.

 How are problems prioritized?

-What if no funds are available for your project?
+What if no funds are available for your potential project?

-Keep a log of drainage problems.
-Take pictures or videos and make notes about what you have seen and heard during a problem, what you have done to try and fix it, and who you have talked to about it.
+Keep track of drainage problems.
+Take pictures or videos.
+Make notes about what you have seen and heard during a problem.
+Take note of what you have done to try and fix it, and who you have talked to about it.
 Include the date and time of day with all notes, photos, and videos.

 Document the problem on the ground.
-Stake the edges of high water in your yard, and mark the height of flooding on your buildings, fences, or trees to help drainage investigators later.
-Consider attaching a yardstick to the side of your impacted house, fence, or other structure to record water levels during storms or floods.
+Stake the edges of high water in your yard, and mark the height of flooding on your buildings, fences, or tree.
+This will help our drainage investigators later.